 The administrator of the multifunction copier can use IPsec for encrypted communications.
 IPsec enables communications in units of secure packets at the IP protocol level.
 Even if no encryption is used in a high-order protocol or application, IPsec enhances security by preventing the content of communications from being tapped into or altered.

 Since recent hackers have high skills for decrypting communications, strong encryption algorithms are needed to minimize information leakage from hardcopy devices.
-By implementing the 256-bit AES and SHA-2 encryption algorithms required by the U.S. National Institute of Standards and Technology (NIST) and adopting HMAC_DRBG to create encryption key, Ricoh increases the security of communications and internal processing for all of its multifunction copiers.
+By implementing the 256-bit AES and SHA-2 encryption algorithms required by the U.S. National Institute of Standards and Technology (NIST) and adopting HMAC_DRBG to create encryption key, Ricoh increases the security of communications and internal processing on the latest Ricoh devices which have encryption function.

 SNMP (Simple Network Management Protocol) is a protocol for collecting information on network devices so that they can be monitored and controlled.
 The information includes, for example, the total number of copies a device has printed and the errors it has encountered.
 SNMP is also used to operate the devices, such as monitoring the operating status of its services.
 These functions are based on information obtained from a management information base (MIB), which describes the configuration of the network devices.
 SNMPv3 incorporates user authentication and data encryption functions which protect user data and network device information.